W E K A

 Adhere to the following considerations when choosing the adapters:

-• : LACP is supported when connecting ports on a single Mellanox NIC but is not compatible when using Virtual Functions (VFs).
+• : LACP is supported when bonding ports from dual-port Mellanox NICs into a single Mellanox device but is not compatible when using Virtual Functions (VFs).

 • Intel E810: